What is Rucking? – Complete Guide to Rucking in 2023

 How To Start Rucking?

-Check out our full guide on how much weight you should carry when rucking This will help you figure out how much weight you should carry when starting out.
+- Load It Up: Add a suitable amount of weight to the backpack.
+Start light and gradually increase as you get comfortable.
+Check out my full guide on how much weight you should carry when rucking This will help you figure out how much weight you should carry when starting out.

 What Rucking Gear Do you Need To Get Started?